sonjishashank/sonjishashank/README.md

-# Sheshank Sonji - Developer and Data Science Enthusiast
+# Sheshank Sonji - Developer and AI Enthusiast

 Welcome to my profile!
 I am a passionate developer with expertise in a variety of technologies and a strong background in both software development and data science.
 I have worked with several companies across India and have experience in building full-stack applications, machine learning models, and handling data analysis tasks.
 Additionally, I have had the honor of working with the Indian Airforce on some projects.